aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 #### 17、use OSS AK
-If there is a problem outside the EMR or the password-free service, you can specify an AK to obtain access to OSS.
-You can use the -- ossKey, -- ossSecret, and -- ossEndPoint options are used to specify the AK.<br />
+If there is a problem with the password-free service or your cluster is outside the EMR, you can specify an AK to get access to OSS.
+You can use the --ossKey, --ossSecret, and --ossEndPoint options are used to specify the AK.<br />
 <br />The sample command is as follows:
 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --ossKey yourkey --ossSecret yoursecret --ossEndPoint oss-cn-hangzhou.aliyuncs.com --parallelism 20
 ```

-<br />You can also pre-configure the oss ak, secret, and endpoint in the hadoop core-site.xml file to avoid filling in the ak for each use.
+<br />You can also pre-configure the oss ak, secret, and endpoint in the hadoop core-site.xml file to avoid filling in the ak each time.
 ```xml
 <configuration>
     <property>